blynkkk/blynkkk.github.io/Widgets.md

 ```

 WARNING: Bridge widget takes a virtual pin, and turns it into a channel to control another device.
 It means you can control any virtual, digital or analog pins of the target device.
-Be careful not to use pins like ```A0, A1, A2 ...``` when communicating between different device types, as Ardiono Core may refer to wrong pins in such cases.
+Be careful not to use pins like ```A0, A1, A2 ...``` when communicating between different device types, as Arduino Core may refer to wrong pins in such cases.
 Also have in mind ```bridge.virtualWrite``` doesn't send any value to mobile application, in order to do that you need call ```Blynk.virtualWrite```.

 **Sketch:** [Bridge](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Bridge/Bridge.ino#L33)